 Despite this, it does mean that you’ll have to work extra hard and pay close attention to detail if you want your content to fulfill its potential by driving maximum reach and engagement.

-Here are a few of our top tips that will help score your posts a little higher, and hopefully, get them the attention they deserve!
+Here are a few of our top tips for optimizing LinkedIn posts that will help them rank a bit higher, to get the views and engagement they deserve.

 If it’s just the image you’re sharing, then don’t fret, this doesn’t apply to you.
 No, the images that people have the most trouble with are the ones that accompany the links that we share.

-If you’re unsure of LinkedIn’s image specs, you can check out our ultimate guide to social media sizes here.
+If you’re unsure of LinkedIn’s image spec guidelines, check out our ultimate guide to social media sizes!

 3. Tag Companies and Users